What types of salt should you be using, and when? The differences matter a lot in the kitchen — read on to find out why.

 2. Table salt.

-This is the most common type of salt, and the one most used in the our kitchen.
+This is the most common type of salt, and the one most used in home kitchens.
 Sourced from salt mines, it is then refined and most minerals removed.
 Anti-caking agents are added to prevent clumping, as is iodine, a nutrient not always naturally present in salt.
 In terms of taste, it is suggested that the refinement process strips the salt of its desirable flavour, leaving a blander by-product.

 When to use it: The benefits of table salt are its consistency in saltiness, as well as its refined size, which makes it easy to measure.
 Table salt easily dissolves and is ideal for baking.
 The general rule of thumb is that baking recipes call for table salt, and other salts should not be used as a substitution.
 Table salt controls yeast growth and also strengthens gluten.
 It has an important function so must be measured accurately.